jku/test-data-for-tuf-conformance/README.md

-# tuf-on-ci-template
+# Test data for tuf-conformance

-This is a template for TUF repositories running [TUF-on-CI](https://github.com/theupdateframework/tuf-on-ci).
+This is a repository for creating static test data for tuf-conformance (to test client compatibility with repositories generated with tuf-on-ci).